-Savings: \$2 million in 2013; \$4 million in 2014; \$6 million in 2015; \$9 million in 2016
+Savings: \$2 million in 2015, increasing to \$9 million by 2018

 The Department of Housing Preservation and Development (HPD) makes loans to nonprofit developers building supportive housing for homeless and low-income single adults with disabilities through the Supportive Housing Loan Program.
 Borrowers are charged 1 percent interest on the funds, but as long as the housing is occupied by the target population, HPD does not collect additional debt service-either principal or interest-in effect making the loan a grant.